 Boosted Boards – Boosted Stealth

 It’s hard to go looking for an electric longboard these days without running into Boosted Boards.
-Lucky for us, that isn’t such a bad thing since Boosted Boards makes incredible, top tier electric skateboards and longboards.
+Lucky for us, that isn’t such a bad thing since Boosted Boards makes incredible, top tier electric skateboards and longboards, and one of the best electric skateboard for adults.
 We want to start this review with a no-nonsense approach and tell you why we think the Boosted Boards Boosted Stealth Board is the best electric skateboard on the market today.

 The Boosted Stealth does it all from hills to high speed cruising.
 With a maximum speed of 24 miles per hour, Boosted Stealth is one of the fastest electric skateboards we found.
 They were clever enough to include five riding modes that way no boards are lost on takeoff.
 This makes it an ideal starting point and a great board for beginner riders.